yellow cylinder tower at Pena Palace Sintra

 • Experience no wasted time in long lines or waiting for the train from Pena Palace to Lisbon

-Getting to Pena Palace from Lisbon by Train
+2. Getting to Pena Palace from Lisbon by Train

-Pena Palace is in the historic town of Sintra which is easily accessible by road or rail from Lisbon.
-By train, take the Sintra Line directly from the Rossio Train Station.
+• Take the Sintra Line directly from the Rossio Train Station.
 In just under 45 minutes you will arrive in the city center of Sintra.
-The trains run from 6 am until 1 am and at peak times run every 10 minutes.

-Purchase your ticket at the train station by buying the Viva Viagem card.
+• Purchase your ticket at the train station by buying the Viva Viagem card.
 The initial purchase price for this card is €0.50, but it is reusable for all other train/bus travel in and around Lisbon.
 All you do is top up the card on the machine and select Sintra as the destination.
 It costs €2.25 one way from the Rossio station.

-Pena Palace Parking
+Lisbon to Pena Palace Tips:

 The recommendation by tourist boards is for visitors to take the bus.
 There is very limited parking and the roadway is far too narrow to allow for parking.
 As well, as the desire to control the air quality and limit car emissions in this area.